MaxVRAM/server-dev/mqtt/README.md

 ### Setup The Scripts
+#### MQTT publisher
-We'll now setup the script to pull the readings from the sensor and publish it via MQTT.
+_We'll now setup the script to pull the readings from the sensor and publish it via MQTT._

-10. **Navigate to the directory we'll store the python script in:**
+1. **Navigate to the directory we'll store the python script in:**
 `cd /usr/local/bin/mqtt-temp.py`

-11. **Pull the mqtt-temp.py script:**
+2. **Pull the mqtt-temp.py script:**
 `sudo wget https://github.com/MaxVRAM/server-dev/raw/master/mqtt/mqtt-temp.py`

-12. **Open the script with nano or vim:**
+3. **Open the script with nano or vim:**
 `sudo nano mqtt-temp.py`

-13. **Change the details in the script to match your needs.
+4. **Change the details in the script to match your needs.
 Notably the following:**
-* Broker (set to the address IP of your broker)
+* Broker (Set to the address IP of your broker)
-* Port (if you've changed it from the default MQTT port)
+* Port (If you've changed it from the default MQTT port)
-* Auth (set the username and password to the details registered in your broker)
+* Auth (Change them to the username and password you entered in your Mosquitto Broker configuration)
-* pub_topic (these need to be unique if you're deploying multiple MQTT publishers)
+* pub_topic (This is the "name" that will be given to the sensor reading.
+These need to be unique if you're deploying multiple MQTT publishers)

-14. **Save and exit nano with ctrl-x then press "y"**
+5. **Save and exit nano with ctrl-x then press "y"**

+#### Script Service
-Let's setup a service so the script runs when the Pi restarts or if the script exits for some reason.
+_Let's setup a service so the script runs when the Pi restarts or if the script exits for some reason._

-15. **Navitgate to the service directory:**
+6. **Navitgate to the service directory:**
 `cd /lib/systemd/system`

-11. **Pull the mqtt-temp.service script:**
+7. **Pull the mqtt-temp.service script:**
 `sudo wget https://github.com/MaxVRAM/server-dev/raw/master/mqtt/mqtt-temp.service`
 _You shouldn't need to make any changes here_

-12. **Enable the service and start it up just to be sure:**
+8. **Enable the service and start it up just to be sure:**
 `sudo systemctl enable mqtt-temp`
 `sudo systemctl start mqtt-temp`

-13. **Restart the Pi and check if the service is running:**
+9. **Restart the Pi and check if the service is running:**
 `sudo reboot`
 `sudo systemctl status mqtt-temp`

-If all went well, you should get something like the following:
+_If all went well, you should get something like the following:_
 ```
 ● mqtt-temp.service - MQTT Temperature sensor
    Loaded: loaded (/etc/systemd/system/mqtt-temp.service; enabled; vendor preset: enabled)